p3l6/blog/content/blog/2024/knots.md

 ---
 title: Some Knots Worth Tying
-summary: I describe some knots that I like, and perhaps why you should as well.
+description: I describe some knots that I like, and perhaps why you should as well.
 date: 2024-08-29 16:00:00 -0400
 highlight: true
 ---